A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Observations and Data Analysis

 All targets in \cite{Chaplin_2014} that were re--analyzed were confirmed as detections in our analysis.
 Two targets in \cite{Serenelli_2017} (KIC IDs 3730801, 11075448), three in \cite{mathur_2021} (KIC IDs 7418476, 9109988, 10969935), and two in \cite{Balona_2020} (KIC IDs 6048403, 7833587) were not confirmed as detections.
 Three of these four stars had only one month of short--cadence data, which could be responsible for low data quality and difficulty in detecting oscillations.

 In the sample of planet hosts from H13, we did not recover oscillations in four stars using DR25 data, but we detected oscillations in two when using data from the original paper: KIC IDs 4141376 and 5514383.
 The third star, KIC ID 6032981, has only one month of short--cadence data and H13 used long--cadence data to detect oscillations.
-For the fourth star, KIC ID 10593626, we did not recover oscillations in either the DR25 data nor the old data from the original paper.
-Similarly, there were 13 stars in L16 for which we did not find oscillations using DR25 data: KIC IDs 4815520, 5383248, 6678383, 7887791, 7941200, 8753657, 9072639, 9579641, 10026544, 10130039, 10748390, 11600889, 11623629.
-Unfortunately, we do not have access to the data from L16.
-Ten stars have an expected \numax above 3000 \muhz, 11 stars have over 12 months of data available, but only 7 had a greater than 80\% detection probability while the remaining 6 had less than 50\% detection probability.
-Figure \ref{fig:unconfirmed_dets} in the Appendix shows the power spectra of the 22 previously known detections for which we did not confirm oscillations, centered on the expected \numax from the relevant catalog.
-Table \ref{tb:unconfirmed} includes the KIC IDs, source, and measurements of \numax and \dnu of the 22 targets which we did not confirm as detections.
+For the fourth star, KIC ID 10593626, we did not recover oscillations in the DR25 data and we do not have access to the data from the original paper, \cite{kepler_borucki}.
+Similarly, there were 13 stars in L16 for which we did not find oscillations using DR25 data nor the data from the original paper: KIC IDs 4815520, 5383248, 6678383, 7887791, 7941200, 8753657, 9072639, 9579641, 10026544, 10130039, 10748390, 11600889, 11623629.
+Only seven had a greater than 80\% detection probability while the remaining six had less than 50\% detection probability.
+Figure \ref{fig:unconfirmed_dets} in the Appendix shows the power spectra of the 22 previously known detections for which we did not find solar--like oscillations.
+Table \ref{tb:unconfirmed} includes the KIC IDs, source flag, and measurements of \numax and \dnu of the 22 targets which we did not confirm as detections.